DaliangNing/NST/README.md

 - Downloaded **7935** times from 2019.6.15 to 2021.1.10.
 - Recommendation: [iCAMP (assessment of different community assembly processes)](https://github.com/DaliangNing/iCAMP1)
 ## News
-- 2021.1.8 NST v3.0.6 updated on CRAN, fixed some bugs and updated github link and references.
+- 2021.1.8 NST v3.0.6 updated on CRAN; fixed some bugs and updated github link and references.
 - 2020.9.20 set up GitHub repository for NST package.
 Different versions and an example are uploaded.
 - 2020.9.16 [NST v3.0.3](https://cran.r-project.org/web/packages/NST) is published on CRAN.
 Phylogentic NST is added.
 - 2019.8.20 The paper about NST framework development is published on PNAS ([Ning et al 2019 PNAS](https://doi.org/10.1073/pnas.1904623116)).